 Creating good content for your website is very important.
-If you follow the steps in the Content Form that I issue you, you will be able to create page content easily.
+But you need to know how to prepare content for a website if it is not something you are used to doing.
+If you follow the steps below you will be able to create good page content easily.

 - Do not strive for perfection immediately; you will have to write several drafts.

 - First Draft.
 The first draft does not have to be perfect; just get your ideas down to begin with.
 Further revisions will improve the content.

 - Second Draft.
 This draft needs to be more thorough.
 Make sure the content is relevant to the page, that it gets the right message across, that it reflects the style of your organisation and that it is not too long or full of unnecessary ‘padding’.

 - Third Draft.
 Make sure you double and triple check the spelling and punctuation, then correct if necessary.
 Please pay particular attention to mistakes that your spell-checker will not notice, for example the incorrect use of there and their or your and you’re.

 - More Drafts.
 Make as many new drafts as you feel you need.

 - Final Draft.
 This needs to be exactly what will appear on your new website.

 The Final Draft is the only version you want to add to the website or our page content form.

 - The resolution of your images should be 72dpi for web pages.